george-hawkins/mini-quad-2023/soldering.md

 The multimeter above is a very basic model, I'd recommend an auto-ranging model - I have an Extech EX330 (US$60).

+A popular Chinese multimeter brand is UNI-T, they're UT61B+ model has been extremely popular.
+More recently they've released the [UT161 series](https://meters.uni-trend.com/product/ut161-series/) which they describe the upgrade of the series that includes the UT61B+.
+Both the older UT61+ series and the UT161 series include three models, the basic B model and the D and E models that add temperature measurement and transistor hFE measurement respectively.

+UNI-T models are available from various almost identical looking stores on AliExpress, e.g. [UNI-T Official Store](https://www.aliexpress.com/store/3095007), [UNI-T Direct Store](https://www.aliexpress.com/store/911121170) and [UNI-T Factory Store](https://uni-tchina.aliexpress.com/store/911012031).
+The [UNI-T site](https://meters.uni-trend.com/) doesn't endorse any specific AliExpress store.

+However, at the moment only the UNI-T Official Store has the newer [UT161 series models](https://www.aliexpress.com/item/1005002717433552.html) (and, if looking at the older series on the other stores, make sure that you're looking at UT61+ models and not UT61 and ignore claims that UT61+ and UT161 are the same - the UNI-T site clearly lists them as separate series).

+Reichelt sells the [UT161B](https://www.reichelt.com/ch/de/multimeter-digital-6000-counts-usb-ut-161b-p302786.html) for only maginally more than the price on AliExpress.
+They also have the UT161D for EUR10 more and the UT161 for EUR30 more.

 Nice to have:

 * [Panavise Jr.](https://www.adafruit.com/product/151) - US$40